Skip to content

 Research Infrastructure (RI) professionals contribute to open science development by being "operators who have experience and insights into scientific or technical issues whilst also being a professional manager".
 RI professionals also play a specific role in coordinating and engaging the scientific community.

-Technical skills and competences
+Essential skills and competences

 • Expertise and competence in RRI, OS and research governance, as well as diverse EU research policies and systems